JWT, Sessions, and Nightclubs

 • A JWT's secret for the signature part is a central point of failure.
 If it is compromised, all accounts are at risk.

 • The JWT mechanism does not cope well with invalidating (banning) tokens.
-A blacklist is required, and it is advised to keep the expiration time of JWT low.
+A deny-list is required, and it is advised to keep the expiration time of JWT low.

 Conclusion

 JWT and sessions each have tradeoffs, which should all be considered when choosing the tool for the job.
 JWT seem to be a popular choice, but is it always justified?
-Their straightforward implementation might be appealing when hacking a quick application, similar in some ways to why people might prefer to work with NoSQL databases in the same quick-n-dirty context.
+Their straightforward implementation might be appealing when hacking a quick application.

 When taking the time to architect a webapp, sessions should be considered.
-In particular, if you are thinking about using JWT with an hmac algorithm, you should ask yourself - can your application use sessions instead?
+In particular, if you are thinking about using JWT with an hmac algorithm, i.e. a symmetric algorithm, one should ask - can our application use sessions instead?

 Often, JWT receive the "scaling" argument to their favor.
 Are JWT easier to scale?
 Yes!
 But will that ever be an issue?
-In my honest opnion - no!
-The most scale-heavy web applications are using sessions successfully, e.g. Gmail and the rest of G-suite applications.
-If your webapp becomes Google-scale, then you'll also have excellent engineers by your side who will squeeze out and optimize the performance of a session-based architecture.
+The most scale-heavy web applications are using sessions successfully, e.g. think Gmail and the rest of G-suite applications.
+If a webapp becomes Google-scale, then the team will also have excellent engineers to optimize the performance of a session-based architecture.

 Sessions go well with cookies.
 Cookies, however, can act as a double-edged swords.
-In a future post I will elaborate more on this subject.
-As long as you understand how CSRF exploits work and follow owasp recommendations for a double layer protection, you are safe.
-Hopefully you can make use of a framework that has these protection layers built-in.
+CSRF exploits should be understood and an app should follow owasp recommendations for a double layer protection.
+Hopefully an app can make use of a framework that has these protection layers built-in.